-Auschwitz-Birkenau, the most well-known Nazi concentration and extermination camp of World War II, is located about 1 hour east of the city of Krakow, Poland.
+Auschwitz-Birkenau, the most well-known Nazi concentration and extermination camp of World War II, is located about 1-1.5 hours west of the city of Krakow, Poland.

 In this article I will give you some practical advice on the sites that you can visit:

 - Auschwitz I (the original camp with brick buildings), and

 If you decide to visit Auschwitz, you know that this will be a different kind of experience than your average holiday.
 I can recommend everyone to visit this site at least once in their life.
 To reflect on the cruelty that happened and to celebrate our freedom.

 Walking around these barracks I keep thinking: how can people do this to each other?”

 Tour guides can tell lots of interesting stories and details.
 However, groups can be quite large, noisy and/or simply fully booked.
 Private tour guides for small groups are the best.
 Everyone knows that and lots of schools visit the site so I would recommend to book such tour at least 6-8 weeks in advance in low season (Oct-Mar) or even earlier in high season (Apr-Sep), otherwise they will be full.
 Check out the official website of Auschwitz for availability and languages.

 The easiest way to organize your visit to Auschwitz is via a specialized travel agency such as Prime Tours.
 Those tours usually include entrance, a tour guide and transportation to/from/between the camps and Krakow.
 Please visit their website, email email@example.com or call for the most up-to-date prices and availability.
 The benefit of this option is that everything will be arranged for you.
 Of what I understood, is that they start picking up people from their hotels around Krakow around 09:00h, plan to arrive at Auschwitz around 11:30h, and the average group size is about 30 people.
 Prime Tours also offers private drivers from/to Krakow and Auschwitz (around 350 zloty), but there are cheaper options.